lazharh/kube-compare-k8s-jobs/README.md

 If only have permission for spoke cluster and not hub cluster, create k8s job on spoke cluster to run cluster-compare tool and log the output.

+The source of the kube-compare tool: [kube-compare](https://github.com/openshift/kube-compare.git) The source of the kube-compare-reference: [cnf-features-deploy](https://github.com/openshift-kni/cnf-features-deploy/tree/master/ztp/kube-compare-reference)

+The image/script in this repo was created based on snapshot of the repos(main branch) above at the time when it was built(2024/10/18).

 ## Usage

 Create SA and ClusterRoleBinding on either hub or spoke cluster depends on what permission you have or the lab situation: